 Paz de las Aves (1 hour)

-This small private reserve has become a birding sensation and is sometimes affectionately referred to as “the antpitta farm”.
-Here Angel Paz, a local farmer, has gained the trust of some normally rare and shy forest species by offering them juicy worms.
+This small private reserve has become a birding sensation and is sometimes affectionately referred to as “the antpitta farm” Here Angel Paz, a local farmer, has gained the trust of some normally rare and shy forest species by offering them juicy worms.
 Yellow-breasted, Ochre-breasted, and Giant Antpittas are regularly seen here, and the local covey of Dark-backed Wood-Quail is seen sometimes too.
 Other forest birds regularly encountered are Golden-headed Quetzal, Olivaceous Piha, and Scaled Fruiteater.
 Crested Quetzal can occasionally be found at fruiting trees.
-There is also a lek where gaudy Andean Cocks-of-the-rock display at dawn, and Angel and his brothers have constructed a viewing blind for this purpose.
+There is also a lek where gaudy Andean Cocks-of-the-rock display at dawn, and Angel and his brothers have constructed a blind for excellent views.
 If you leave very early (05:00am) and arrive before first light, you can witness this spectacle at close range.

 Yellow-breasted Antpitta is one of several antpittas that regularly come in to worms at Paz de las Aves.